GM-Script-Writer-62850/max7219_8digit/README.rst

 Manual for `r_write_digits_from_array`:
   `write_digits_from_array` but in reverse order
-  This takes 3 parameters, the 1st is the value to set The second is the start position (defaults to 0)
+  This takes 2 parameters, the 1st is the value to set The second is the start position (defaults to 0)
-  The third is the total digits on the panel (defaults to 7)

 In Theory using a last digit value of 15 would start at the end of the second MAX7219 connected to the DOUT pin of the 1st MAX7219

+I have not test using daisy chained MAX7219, but I think all you will need to do is set the scan_limit higher `max7219.Display(spi, ss, scan_limit=15)` or `max7219.set_scan_limit(15)` then it should just work... i hope

 Example of use: